athiffau/vuetify-date-range-selector/README.md

 the same functionality that users have come to expect with the following scheme:<br/>

 - drawerOptions: The draawerOptions slot, as the name suggests, adds a temporary drawer to the date-range-picker UI.

 ![alt text](./public/date-range-drawer.gif "DateRange Drawer")

     <i>When the is slot is populated, the UI automatically displays a button in the action tray to activate the drawer.</i>

-- panelOptions: The panelOptions slot on the other hand adds controls right-justified within the action tray.<br/>
+- panelOptions: The panelOptions slot on the other hand adds controls right-justified within the action tray.

 ![alt text](./public/date-range-panel.gif "DateRange Panel")

     <i>The panel displays component sets within horizontal expansion panels that are useful in reducing the amount for